ralph-groupscholar/ralph-experiment/ralph-progress.md

 ## 2026-02-07
 - Adds an inspect command to show agent details, child status counts, and pid/workspace health.
 - Documents the inspect command in the README.

+## 2026-02-07
+- Adds notes command to list agents with annotations and filtering options.
+- Documents the notes command in the README.